 Radiation Safety Committees require review yearly.
 There are procedures that govern radiation safety reviews for Fred Hutch studies and for UW/Fred Hutch Consortium studies.
 Learn more about the Radiation Safety Committee process on their website.

-More About the Radiation Safety Committee Process
+More About the Radiation Safety Review

 Data and Safety Monitoring Committee (DSMC)

-Cancer-related investigator-initiated clinical trials with an intervention involving a drug, device, or biologic are subject to annual review by the DSMC.
+Cancer-related investigator-initiated clinical trials with an intervention involving a drug, device or biologic are subject to annual review by the DSMC.

-The DSMC reviews study information depending on type of trial and may recommend a Full Approval, a Conditional Approval, or a Suspension.
+The DSMC reviews study information depending on type of trial and may recommend a Full Approval, a Conditional Approval or a Suspension.

-Learn About the DSMC
+More About the DSMC

 Data and Safety Monitoring Board (DSMB)

-Contact DSM@fredhutch.org with any questions
+Contact DSM@fredhutch.org

 Food and Drug Administration (FDA)